Mean-field limit of non-exchangeable systems

-Compared to the existing literature, Theorem~\ref{maintheorem} is the only result so far capable of handling the mean-field limit under the only assumptions~\eqref{meanfieldscaling}-\eqref{vanishingweights}.
+Compared to the existing literature, Theorem~\ref{maintheorem} is the only result so far capable of handling the mean-field limit where we only assume assumptions~\eqref{meanfieldscaling}-\eqref{vanishingweights} on the connections $w_{ij}$ without any other structural assumptions.
+As mentioned earlier in the introduction, when the graph has some specific structure, Erd\"os-R\'enyi for example, other approaches exist that only require the scaling~\eqref{meanfieldscaling}-\eqref{vanishingweights} \cite{Cop22,CLP23,LRW23,Medvedev,ORS20}.
 We do not obtain classical graphons since the limiting kernel $w$ only belongs to $L^\infty_\xi \mathcal{M}_\zeta\cap L^\infty_\zeta \mathcal{M}_\xi$, which is a natural space corresponding to the scaling in~\eqref{meanfieldscaling}.
 As mentioned above, a space with a similar scaling is the space of digraph measures $B([0,\ 1], \mathcal{M}([0,\ 1])$.
 This space was inspired in the s-graphons~\cite{KunLovSze}, specifically introduced to handle sparse graphs, and it was used in~\cite{KueXu} for mean-field limits.
 There are a few key differences with the present analysis, as digraph measures $B([0,\ 1], \mathcal{M}([0,\ 1])$ consists of everywhere defined in $\xi$ bounded measures in $\zeta$ while our extended graphons in $L^\infty_\xi \mathcal{M}_\zeta\cap L^\infty_\zeta \mathcal{M}_\xi$ are only almost everywhere defined in $\xi$ (or in $\zeta$).
 The use of extended graphons offers several advantages when passing to the limit.
 In particular, in comparison~\cite{KueXu} appears to require an improved continuous dependence in $\xi$ of the digraph measures that further restricts the type of connectivities that can be used with respect to~\eqref{meanfieldscaling}-\eqref{vanishingweights}.

 But our notion of extended graphons in~$L^\infty_\xi \mathcal{M}_\zeta\cap L^\infty_\zeta \mathcal{M}_\xi$ does lead to some major issues, as it does not seem possible to pass to the limit in Eq.~\eqref{vlasov-eq-lim} directly.
 That imposes a new strategy briefly outlined in the sketch of proof in the next subsection.
 Some of that technical difficulty can be glimpsed from the fact that it is not yet clear in which sense Eq.~\eqref{vlasov-eq-lim} is posed with only $w\in L^\infty_\xi \mathcal{M}_\zeta\cap L^\infty_\zeta \mathcal{M}_\xi$.
 The main issue is the non-linear term of course since $f$ is only essentially bounded in $\xi$ with no additional regularity, and only {\it a.e.} defined.
 More specifically, it is not immediately obvious how to make sense of terms like